How Much Progress Has There Been in NVIDIA Datacenter GPUs?: GPU Progress Trends

 \subsection{Trend Comparison}

 We now compare the trends identified in both the top-GPU-per-year subset and the full dataset of datacenter GPUs. \Cref{fig:cagr_histogram} summarizes the CAGRs with 90 percent confidence intervals and DTs for technical, per-memory bandwidth, per-dollar, and per-watt improvements for top-performing GPUs (left side of the chart) and all datacenter GPUs (right side).
-In addition, \Cref{table:data_stats} presents the main statistics for the data used in our trend analysis, including sample size, mean, standard deviation, and R\textsuperscript{2}.
+In addition, \Cref{table:apx_data_stats} in \Cref{app:data_stats} presents the main statistics for the data used in our trend analysis, including sample size, mean, standard deviation, and R\textsuperscript{2}.

 Starting with the technical improvements, the subset of top-performing GPUs reports higher CAGRs than the whole dataset of datacenter GPUs across all considered configurations, except for one (i.e., $>$ 8 FP64 CUDA Cores per SM), even though the CAGRs are pretty close.
-Specifically, computational performance metrics are apart by 6.4, 6.4, and 0.1 PPTs for FP16, FP32, and FP64, respectively.
-The gaps between the two sets of GPUs are slightly bigger when considering the off-chip memory size (6.5 PPTs) and bandwidth (7.6 PPTs) metrics.
-Finally, the subset of top-performing GPUs increases the CAGRs for release price and TDP by 1.57$\times$ and 1.93$\times$ (or decreases the DTs by 0.66$\times$ and 0.53$\times$), respectively.
+Specifically, computational performance metrics are apart by 6.4, 6.4, and 1.1 \acp{PPT} for FP16, FP32, and FP64, respectively.
+On the off-chip memory side, the gaps between the two sets of GPUs range from 6.4 \acp{PPT} (size) to 7 \acp{PPT} (bandwidth).
+Finally, the subset of top-performing GPUs increases the CAGRs for release price and TDP by 1.53$\times$ and 1.87$\times$ (or decreases the DTs by 0.67$\times$ and 0.55$\times$), respectively.
 These results align with our expectations, showing that best-in-class GPUs better reflect the steeper growth in such metrics, even when this outcome implies higher prices or power consumption than the other GPUs from the same period of time.